stac-extensions/card4l/optical/README.md

 | water-vapor               | 3.5 (SR)            | **REQUIRED.** Link to documentation about the water vapour corrections (SR only). |
 | ozone                     | 3.6 (SR)            | Link to documentation about the ozone corrections (SR only). |
 | processing-expression     | 1.15                | A processing chain (or script) that describes how the data has been processed. |

+Note: CARD4L XML files also allow DOIs to be given instead of URLs.
+DOIs must be converted to URLs for STAC!

 ### STAC Item Assets